PalakKatare01/Portfolio/README.md

 # Portfolio
 This is personal portfolio project
-I have used only HTML/CSS with responsive cards that is used in about, project and skill section.
+I have used only HTML/CSS with responsive cards that is used in project and skill section.
 Also has animation effect on text.
 This is just a sample project that's shows my html and css basic pillar knowledge